-For those unacquainted with northern New Jersey, Mahwah is far north east, right at the New York state border, near Route 17.
+For those unacquainted with far northern New Jersey, Mahwah is far north-east, right at the New York state border, near Route 17.

-The land on which the school now rests was left to the state to be used as such, by the former land owner, who owned a very Collinwood type mansion.
+The land on which the school now rests was left to the state to be used as a college, by the former land owner, who owned a very Collinwood type mansion.

-This mansion, simply called that, houses the registrar and higher level offices (dean's offices, etc).
+The mansion, simply called that, houses the registrar and higher level offices

 The mansion also houses a few of the former tenants, though their corporeal bodies are long since gone.

 (It is said that)